Wild supercows return to Europe

 For Goderie's partners, the auroch project offers an opportunity to restore natural order.

-"We want to bring in key species for the specific role of grazing and browsing," says Frans Schepers, managing director of Rewilding Europe.
-"Bovines can shape habitats and facilitate other species because of their behavior, and the more primitive and close to the wild the better because it means they can survive all year round."
+"We support the come-back of large herbivores as they are key species for the specific role of grazing and browsing," says Frans Schepers, managing director of Rewilding Europe.

+"Bovines can shape habitats and facilitate other species because of their behavior, and the more primitive and close to the wild the better because it means that eventually they can become part of the natural system."

-Many European landscapes are in dire need of grazing animals, which can otherwise become uninhabitable.
+Many European landscapes are in dire need of grazing animals, which can otherwise become uninhabitable for other species.

 "Without grazing everything becomes forest, or barren land when there is agriculture," says Schepers.
 "The gradients in between are so important for biodiversity, from open soil to grassland and 'mosaic landscapes.'"

-"The mountains of Bulgaria are among the richest areas for reptiles such as tortoises, snakes and lizards.
+"The Rhodope Mountains of Bulgaria are among the richest areas for reptiles such as tortoises, snakes and lizards.
 But they need open spaces or they lose their habitat."

 Targeted intervention